- FUTURE STUDENTS

 Some courses may have additional entry criteria such as an interview or an audition.
 Please check the specific course to find out whether there are additional requirements.

-Once applicants have been sent an offer, applicants have two weeks to accept their offer.
+If the applicant is successful they will be issued an offer letter and a written agreement.
+Students will need to respond to the offer within 6 weeks.
 This is done online and a confirmation will be emailed back to the applicant.
 At this point, applicants are welcome to apply for Credit or Recognition of Prior Learning (RPL).
 If you are eligible for CRL, you may be exempt from completing some units and you may be able to finish your degree in a shorter amount of time.

 Please refer to the Credit and Recognition of Prior Learning Policy reference.